k-kapp/C-Sharp-Projects/Sokoban/README.md

 + Add functionality for active puzzles to stay active even after game was exited

++ Find new color scheme (this ugly yellow won't do!)

 + Cleanup code (make naming more consistent, relocate certain functions/methods to more sensible locations, etc.)